Gabrielcarvfer/ns-3-dev/src/propagation/doc/propagation.rst

 interfering with nodes from sites on the opposite site of the hexagonal deployment [Panwar2017]_.
 This ensures each site has the same number of neighboring sites, generating more consistent result more efficiently, instead of requiring the simulation of an additional number of rings and then filtering nodes in the most external rings out [Panwar2017]_.
+Currently, `HexagonalWraparoundModel` is supported by UMa, RMa, and UMi 3GPP propagation models that are implemented in `ThreeGppUmaPropagationLossModel`, `ThreeGppRmaPropagationLossModel`, and `ThreeGppUmiStreetCanyonPropagationLossModel`, respectively. `HexagonalWraparoundModel` supports hexagonal deployments of 0, 1 or 3 rings.

-The `HexagonalWraparoundModel` can be set up in simulations as follows:
+The `HexagonalWraparoundModel` can be configured in simulations as follows:

 .. sourcecode:: cpp